Clark L. Ziegler, Executive Director

 Peter Fraser, Senior Portfolio Manager

-Peter Fraser's career has traversed the private, public and non-profit sectors as he has over 15 years of finance and asset management experience in real estate debt and equity investments in addition to public policy/finance experience gained from working in the MA state government.
+Peter Fraser's career has traversed the private, public and non-profit sectors.
+He has over 15 years of finance and asset management experience in real estate debt and equity investments in addition to public policy/finance experience gained from working in state government.
 He joined MHP's Portfolio Management Group in 2004 and as a Senior Portfolio Manager is responsible for managing a portfolio of multi-family/mixed use permanent and participating loans.

 COMMUNITY HOUSING INITIATIVES